Lobesitdoll/mdncomp/README.md

   - Search and list features using keywords, paths, wildcards, fuzzy terms or regular expressions.
   - Search case (in)sensitive.
   - Deep Search option (search in notes, flags, alternative names, prefixes etc.).
+  - Search using MDN documentation or specification links as search term
   - Navigate and show information using path and branches.
   - Filter result lists using additional search terms.
   - Show result using custom defined browser list.